DeepMind

 Quotes:

-“[Critical Capability Levels] can be determined by identifying and analyzing the main foreseeable paths through which a model could cause severe harm, and then defining the CCLs as the minimal set of capabilities a model must possess to do so.” (p.
+“[Critical Capability Levels] can be determined by identifying and analyzing the main foreseeable paths through which a model could cause severe harm: we then define the CCLs as the minimal set of capabilities a model must possess to do so.” (p.
 2)

 1.3.2.2 Mechanism to incorporate red teaming findings (15%) 0%